- Are the mice winning the battle for your home?

-If this describes you, maybe it’s time to consult a professional mouse exterminator to help you succeed in your quest for long term rodent removal.
+If this describes you, maybe it’s time to consult a professional mouse exterminator to help you succeed in your quest for long-term rodent removal.

 My First Experience with a Mouse Infestation

 The first time I had a mouse infestation – and it was an infestation, I tried to do it all myself.
 I had a lot to learn, but not a lot of time & just didn’t know all the best ways to get rid of mice.

 While I was busy with other things and experimenting with different types of mouse traps, the mice were quietly reproducing.
 I just didn’t know it.

-Then, I started to hear weird screeching noises late at night.
+I started to hear weird screeching noises late at night.
 It was a high pitched sound I had never heard before.
 I would go into the kitchen, stomp my feet & make a bunch of noise, hoping to scare them away.
-But of course I knew this would not work.
+But of course, I knew this would not work.

 The noise I was hearing was actually baby mice crying.
 I could not believe it.
-The mice were never going to leave, in fact they were reproducing!
+The mice were never going to leave, in fact, they were reproducing!
 So, I gave in and called a mouse exterminator.
 I realized I just could not get rid of the mice on my own.

-What Does a Mouse Exterminator Do?
+What Does A Mouse Exterminator Do?

-- Mouse Control Specialists (some dont’ like to be called exterminators) are experts on the habits, senses and social behaviors of mice.
+- Mouse Control Specialists (some don’t like to be called exterminators) are experts on the habits, senses and social behaviors of mice.
 This is what you really need to know so you can effectively protect your home.